janScheible/test-gap-analysis/README.md

         1. (package private) constructor in model class with `BuilderImpl` as only parameter
         1. inner step interfaces in `<ModelClassName>Builder` with `Step` suffix
         1. inner static class `BuilderImpl` implementing all the steps
+1. usage of immutable data structures only
+    1. for collections defensive copies and `Collections.unmodifiableXzy(...)` in constructor
+    1. other fields or elements in collections have to be immutable